lolesch/CodingTest_TF/README.md

 > [!bug] Urgent!
 > - [ ] import fading panels for tooltip and popup

-> [!example] 1 - BUTTON ACTIONS
+> [!example]- 1 - BUTTON ACTIONS
-> - [ ] Create three buttons in the main view of the application.
+> - [x] Create three buttons in the main view of the application.
-> 	- [ ] The buttons should all have different graphics of your choosing.
+> 	- [x] The buttons should all have different graphics of your choosing.
 > 	- [x] Their initial position does not matter too much since they will move around.
 > ___
-> - [ ] Each button can be interacted with in the following ways:
+> - [x] Each button can be interacted with in the following ways:
-> 	- [ ] When the user hovers over a button for more than 0.5 seconds a tooltip should appear over the button.
+> 	- [x] When the user hovers over a button for more than 0.5 seconds a tooltip should appear over the button.
 > 		- [x] make the tooltip appear based on the current position
 > 		- [x] Each button should have a different tooltip text.
-> 	- [ ] When the user clicks on a button a closable popup should appear.
+> 	- [x] When the user clicks on a button a closable popup should appear.
 > 		- [x] The popup has a text in it that is different for each button.
 > 	- [x] The user should be able to drag each button around the screen which will move it accordingly.
 > 	- [x] When the user right clicks a button it should cycle its color.